Athlyn Green is an intuitive counselor who also combines psychological and self-empowerment approaches.

 Of course, he wouldn't let it drop, so he asked me to send him an article.

 Wow!
-I marveled at his need to demolish others' statements and the lengths he was prepared to go to play his twisted game.
+All this hostility from a complete stranger.
+I marveled at his need to demolish others' statements and the lengths he was prepared to go to play his twisted game, resorting to name-calling and threats.
 I immediately blocked him.

 © 2017 Athlyn Green